blogs-payne/BlogSource/source/_posts/详探Redis-conf.md

 | 100    | 8          | 11         | 49         | 143        | 255        |
 +--------+------------+------------+------------+------------+------------+

-NOTE: The above table was obtained by running the following commands:
+NOTE : The above table was obtained by running the following commands:

 redis-benchmark -n 1000000 incr foo redis-cli object freq foo

-NOTE 2: The counter initial value is 5 in order to give new objects a chance to accumulate hits.
+NOTE 2: The counter initial value is 5 in order to give new objects a chance
+      to accumulate hits.

-The counter decay time is the time, in minutes, that must elapse in order for the key counter to be divided by two (or decremented if it has a value less <= 10).
+      The counter decay time is the time, in minutes, that must elapse in order for the key counter to be divided by two (or decremented if it has a value less < = 10).

       The default value for the lfu-decay-time is 1.
 A special value of 0 means to decay the counter every time it happens to be scanned.

 lfu-log-factor 10
 lfu-decay-time 1